hughfdjackson/curried/README.md

 * last

-Get all but the first element of an array.
+Get the last element of an array